josephruocco/josephruocco.github.io/_posts/2021-03-08-gratitude.md

 Thank you, for

 1. This blog, even though I know I have a staggering 0% of readers right now, it's still I privelege that I get to use my own name to write my own opinions down on the Internet.
 For free no less.
+And how creative I can be with it.
+I started with just doing image posts which I copied from jjjjound.com but I've started writing again and now I'm going to see where this goes.
+But ultimately I can do whatever I want which makes me feel good.
 2. Making gratitude lists.
 I don't do it enough and this is a future reminder to myself to do them more often.
 3. My high school physics teacher.
 His last year before he left the school was my senior year and I hadn't been in touch.
 But yesterday I sent him an email.
 He wrote me back.
 There is hope.